OperationCode/operationcode_old_site/BLOG_POSTING_GUIDE.md

 2. Add "Front Matter" YAML: "Front Matter" YAML descriptors must be added to the very top of each post file.
 See the example above in between the mandatory top & bottom `---` lines.
 3. Add Post Body & Content: You can now write your blog post in normal markdown in the newly-created file.
 4. Move to `/blog/_posts`: Once the post is ready to publish you can move it to `/blog/_posts`.
 Jekyll will see any new documents created in this folder and "publish" them when the Jekyll blog is rebuilt during our CI / deployment process (see below)
+5: Note - Jekyll posts with a colon (:) in the Front Matter title must be wrapped in quotes:  https://github.com/jekyll/jekyll/issues/549

 ###Preview Your Post Locally
 This part is a little non-intuitive if you come from a CMS like Wordpress.
 But it's really easy.

 In your local/development environment, you can do a "dry run" publish to preview how your post will look when it eventually is published:
 1. move the file to  `/blog/_posts`
-2. run `jekyll --serve` from the CLI, if it isn't already running
+2. run `jekyll serve` from the CLI, if it isn't already running
 3. check the blog page on `https://localhost:4000/blog`

 You can now preview what the generated site will look like in your browser locally, as a static HTML page temporarily served in the preview server at `/public/blog/`.
 If you have added any `categories` to your front matter YAML, it will be sub-filed under the appropriate folders for each category.
 For example, a post with the category of "news" would be filed under `/public/blog/news`.